unoplatform/workshops/uno-bootcamp/modules/05-Native-intercompatibility/README.md

 ## ⏭️ What's next

 In [the next module][next-module] you'll learn about the internals of the Uno Platform code-base.
 The team has built in plenty of escape hatches that enables you to be autonomous without being dependant on pull-requests being merged.
-We hope that that this knowledge will enable you to become self-reliant, to not [push your pull-requests][dont-push-your-pull-requests] if you are ever caught in a jam and ultimately become a become a regular contributor to the open-source project.
+We hope that that this knowledge will enable you to become self-reliant, to not [push your pull-requests][dont-push-your-pull-requests] if you are ever caught in a jam and ultimately become a regular contributor to the open-source project.
 A growing open-source project, is a healthy open-source project. 💖

 <!-- in-line links -->
 [uno-platform]: https://platform.uno/